TV Media Buying

 From the numbers you can see a TV ad campaign running for a month can easily be had for £70,000 or if you want to target a wider audience you can spend £250,000 and get a great campaign on ITV.
 Obviously budgets can go up, if you absolutely must get in front of a huge X-factor audience you’re looking at spending millions on media.

 It’s all about the ROI

 At Toast we always look to deliver great ROI for our clients.
-TV advertising has been proved to be the best medium for delivering not only short term ROI with an average of £1.79 ROI delivered in the first 3-6 months, but over time the cumulative effect TV advertising has on your brands reach increases this to an average ROI of £4.20 after 3 years.
+TV advertising has been proved to be the best medium for delivering not only short term returns, with an average of £1.79 returned for every £1 invested in the first 3-6 months.
+Over time the cumulative effect TV advertising has on your brand’s reach increases this to an average ROI of £4.20 after 3 years.